NEW Location: 1110 8th Street

 Inspired by the year the Berlin wall fell, our goal is to help women break free from fitness and body image barriers by providing a fun and rebellious way to exercise and love yourself.

-• Ideally start with Intro to Pole as this class is specifically geared towards total beginners.
+Ideally start with Intro to Pole as this class is specifically geared towards total beginners.
+However if you are able to perform even a single pullup badly our all round Pole-CORE class is also fine for beginners.
 Can’t do evenings? hop into a daytime pole class.
 We a friendly group and regularly accommodate First timers.

 TIP: use the ‘book by soonest’ tab under classes on the website to see classes in date order.